hschhhwwwo0o/yamu/README.md

 ### 2. Design development

 I did the design development on my own.
-The design of the application was developed in Figma.
+The design of the application was developed in Figma/Photoshop.
 The design was developed in accordance with the previously developed software requirements.
-I downloaded image devices frames from the Internet and edited them in Photoshop.

 ### 3. Module development